BigMike216/spotify-to-last.fm-scrobber/README.md

 **Step 2: Install python & VS Code**

 - Go to https://www.python.org/downloads/ and install and run it.
-- After installing in go to terminal ( Windows+ R and type cmd and enter) and in the type
+- After installing open the terminal ( Windows+ R and type cmd and enter) and in the type
   ```
   python --version